Memories of Gerald (Jerry) Hoovler

 July 12, 2009

 We have composed a blog for family, friends and brothers in arms (click link above) about Jerry that includes a recounting of his World War II experiences with The 69th Infantry Division.
 He joined the long gray line on November 23, 2007.
 Jerry was just a foot soldier who was proud of his service with the 69th.
 We would see the 69th Inf.
 Div.
 Association Bulletins on his reading table.
 Occasionally he would make a comment about some war experience, but none of us connected the dots, perhaps because we always thought that Jerry would live forever; we would always have tomorrow to learn more.
-That tomorrow began several months before he died when I started reading the two bound 69th histories he had, especially the 272nd history printed in Leipzig ("History of the 272nd Infantry, The Battle Axe Regiment") and signed in the back by his platoon brothers (one of whom still lives at the same family address! - Robert O. Coy (see Robert's contact information in Jerry's blog)).
+That tomorrow began several months before he died when I started reading the two bound 69th histories he had, especially the 272nd history printed in Leipzig ("History of the 272nd Infantry, The Battle Axe Regiment") and signed in the back by his platoon brothers (SCROLL DOWN TO LAST PAGE - one of whom still lives at the same family address! - Robert O. Coy (see Robert's contact information in Jerry's blog)).

 Jerry's memorabilia included his honorable discharge, his 69th uniform patch, his Rhineland Campaign Medal, his Good Conduct Medal, his infantryman insignia and buttons (presumably from one of his uniforms).
 During the last months of his life, I quizzed him intently about the 272nd history to determine if these were his experiences or just another general history of World War II (his reading table was stacked with histories of World War II; he was a voracious reader).
 To my amazement, he remembered the names of the ships that left New York Harbor (MS John Ericsson and SS Santa Maria).
 He recalled crossing the Siegfried Line.
 He recalled "cleaning out" the small towns around Leipzig.
 He even had a picture of him and two platoon buddies sitting on several cases of beer and partaking during a break from clearing that (East)* German brewery!
 (This picture is in the blog.)
 He recalled his Company K being assigned guard duty on the road to Torgau when General Omar Bradley arrived to formally greet his Russian (Soviet) counterpart.
 He vividly recalled German soldiers streaming from the Eastern Front "in droves" to surrender to the American Army and avoid having to surrender to the rapidly advancing Soviet Army.
 He mentioned liberating a concentration camp.
 (We have now confirmed independently that the 69th liberated at least two concentration camps.)